cbetta/cbetta.github.com-old/source/_posts/2013-09-27-integrating-login-with-paypal-into-rails.markdown

     1. Fill in a **password**.
 Pick something easy.
     1. Skip everything else and hit **Create Account** at the bottom of the page

-Using sandbox account for Login With PayPal is very useful as it allows you to login as different users.
+Using sandbox account for Log In With PayPal is very useful as it allows you to login as different users.
 At no point should you be sharing your live PayPal username and password with other developers for testing.

 ## Integration

-Assuming a plain Rails app adding Login With PayPal is now pretty straightforward.
+Assuming a plain Rails app adding Log In With PayPal is now pretty straightforward.

 ### Add omniauth